tutanck/Ariana/README.md

 <Header lisa={lisa} />
 ```

-5. Acces a grand parent callbacks by using the wrapper's 'parent' getter:
+5. Access a grandparent's callbacks by using the wrapper's 'parent' property :

 ```JavaScript
 //In Header.jsx